The University of Adelaide

 Bachelor of Engineering (Honours) (Chemical Engineering)

 Our Bachelor of Engineering (Honours)(Chemical) is interactive from the very first year.
-You’ll work with award-winning and industry-connected researchers and teachers as you:
+You’ll work with award-winning and industry-connected researchers and teachers.

 Delivery mode